 See Chapter 7 ‘Singleness: what would it look like if things were working well in the church?’

-Findings from the largest survey ever of single churchgoers in the UK, with suggestions for single people, church leaders and national church bodies.
+Find out how to be a Single Friendly Church, and see findings from the largest survey ever of single churchgoers in the UK, with suggestions for single people, church leaders and national church bodies.
 Essential reading for all.

 David Pullinger, Researcher/Author:

 Invisible, hard to find or absent?
 Singles in the UK church